Updated on 1st May 2019

 6. Cardholder Present Solution

 6.1 This paragraph 6 applies if we have agreed to supply you with the Cardholder Present Solution.
 If you are a business to which Consumer Credit Laws apply, then the Regulated Terms apply to you in addition to the terms and conditions set out in this paragraph 6.

-6.2 In consideration of you paying to us the applicable Fees in accordance with paragraph 11, we will supply you with the Terminals for the Initial Hire Term (unless this Agreement is terminated earlier in accordance with its terms) and thereafter until this Agreement is terminated in accordance with its terms or by either party giving to the other 90 days’ written notice of termination, such termination to take effect no earlier than the expiry of the Initial Hire Term.
+6.2 In consideration of you paying to us the applicable Fees in accordance with paragraph 11, we will supply you with the Terminals for the Initial Hire Term (unless this Agreement is terminated earlier in accordance with its terms) and thereafter until this Agreement is terminated in accordance with its terms, such termination to take effect no earlier than the expiry of the Initial Hire Term.